PNDeb/pinenote-tweaks/pn_handbook/handbook_raw/docs/index.md

 ## Where to get help

-Remember that software for the PineNote is created by the community, for the community!
+Remember, software for the PineNote is created by the community, for the community!

 Probably the best and fastest way to get help is to join the PineNote chat via